hansaskov/master-thesis/Readme.md

 ## Technologies Used

-The backend of this project is built using Rust, Bun, Drizzle, TimescaleDB.
+The backend of this project is built using Elysia, Drizzle and TimescaleDB.
 These technologies provide a robust and efficient foundation for handling data processing and API interactions.
-The frontend is developed with Bun, SvelteKit, Tailwind CSS, and Shadcn-svelte, offering a modern and responsive user interface.
+The frontend is developed with SvelteKit, Tailwind CSS and Shadcn-svelte, offering a modern and responsive user interface.

 For infrastructure, the project utilizes Docker for containerization, Caddy as a reverse proxy, and TimescaleDB for efficient time-series data storage.
-Data collection from production systems is facilitated through gRPC, ensuring fast and reliable communication.

 ## Project Overview